6 of the Most Beautiful Hikes in Lake Tahoe

-Views like these are found round every corner.
+Views like these appear around every bend.

-Photo by AJ9/Shutterstock
+Photo by IM_photo/Shutterstock

 Lake Tahoe is often called the “Jewel of the Sierras,” for good reason.
-Not only is it a proverbial jewel in the otherwise rugged 250-mile-long Sierra Nevada mountain range, but from above, Tahoe looks like an actual sapphire sparkling in the cradle of snow-capped mountains.
+Not only is it a proverbial jewel in the otherwise rugged 250-mile-long Sierra Nevada range, but from above, Tahoe looks like an actual sapphire sparkling in the cradle of snow-capped mountains.
 That’s especially true when viewed from one of the surrounding peaks nearly 10,000 feet above sea level.

-Many summer visitors spend their days lounging at the beach or enjoying lakeside hotels, but hikers willing to go the extra mile, pun intended, will find plenty of trails, including sections of the famous Pacific Crest Trail.
-Hikers will love the cooler temperatures, fields of wildflowers, minimal bugs, and lakes like Aloha and Marlette that dot the region’s high-elevation trails in the summer on these six great Lake Tahoe hikes.
+Many spring and summer visitors spend their days lounging at the beach or enjoying lakeside hotels, but hikers willing to go the extra mile, pun intended, will find plenty of trails, including sections of the famous Pacific Crest Trail.
+Hikers will love the cooler temperatures, fields of wildflowers, minimal bugs, and lakes like Aloha and Marlette that dot the region’s high-elevation trails in the summer on these six beautiful hikes in North and South Lake Tahoe.

 North Lake Tahoe hikes